bnwolford/bnwolford/README.md

 ### Hi there 👋, I'm Brooke Wolford.

 I'm a Statistical Geneticist using big data from global biobamks to better treat and prevent heart disease.
 I'm based in Trondheim, Norway at the Norwegian University of Science and Technology.
+I will start a Marie Skłodowska-Curie Postdoctoral Fellowship in January 2024.
 I also supervise students, contribute to data science education, and pursue science communication efforts.

 #### [Personal website](www.brookewolford.com)